Alpine Elementary School (Alpine, Arizona): School building

 The school is a one-story building with a concrete foundation and red limestone walls of ashlar construction.
 The corners of the building contain quoins of white limestone, and the roof is galvanized sheet metal.
 There are two entries to the building, on the east and west sides of the building.
 The main entry lies to the east, with the rear entry to the west.
 Both entries have double wooden doors inside of which is a vestibule adorned with stone piers with concrete arches.
 The schoolhouse architecture is of no particular singular style.
 American Craftsman and Bungalow style can be seen in the decorative wooden shingles below the gable ends, three-light panel doors, and knee braces; Romanesque Revival style is seen in the rounded arches of the two entries.

 Originally, the interior consisted of two classrooms and a coatroom.
-In the 1940s the external outhouses were replaced by installing onternal plumbing and two restrooms.
+In the 1940s the external outhouses were replaced by installing internal plumbing and two restrooms.
 The classrooms are divided by a sliding wooden partition.
 The original wood-burning stoves used to heat the structure have since been replaced by central heating.
 Neither the architect or builder is known.